Heuberger/Puzzle/README.md

 ## Instructions

-Open an image to create a new puzzle or open a previously saved puzzle to continue playing.
+Open an image file to create a new puzzle or open a previously saved puzzle to continue playing.

-**Moving Pieces**
+*Note:* puzzles are **not saved** automatically!

+#### Moving Pieces

-* Use the `LEFT` button to drag&drop pieces.
+* Use the `LEFT` button to drag and drop pieces.
   If a piece is dropped near the correct neighbour(s), the pieces will snap together.
 * Hold the `CTRL` Key and click on a connected piece to disconnect it.
 * Use the scroll wheel or double-click (`LEFT` or `RIGHT` button) to rotate the piece(s) under the cursor.

-**General**
+#### General

-* `RIGHT` click to open menu.
+* `RIGHT` click background to open menu.
 * Use `LEFT` button on background to drag the whole surface.
 * `CTRL`-digit or `CTRL`-letter to save current surface position under that key.
-  Digit or Letter to move to the corresponding saved position.
+  The corresponding digit or letter, without `CTRL`, to move to the corresponding saved position.
 * `BACKSPACE` to move back to last position.

-**Marking**

-The `Arrange` menu point will only work on unconnected marked pieces if a Mark-Group is set.
-If no piece is marked and no Mark-Group is selected, it will arrange all unconnected pieces.
+#### Marking

+Marked (selected) pieces can be rearranged by selecting the `Arrange` menu point.
+If no pieces are marked, all pieces will be rearranged.
+Connected pieces are never rearranged.
+The pieces will be arranged horizontally starting at the current location, or vertically if the `CTRL` key is pressed when the menu is selected.

-* Pieces can be marked (selected) and unmarked by `SHIFT-LEFT` clicking on them.
+* Pieces can be marked (selected) and unmarked by `SHIFT-LEFT`-clicking on them.
-* The Mark-Group can be set by `SHIFT`-letter or `SHIFT`-digit and will be displayed on top left.
-  `SHIFT-SPACE` to select no group.
+* Use `SHIFT-SPACE` to unmark all pieces.

-*Note:* puzzles are **not saved** automatically!
+#### Selection Group

+Pieces can be grouped together in Selection Groups named by a digit or letter.
+Activating such group will mark the pieces of that group.
+While the group is active, marking/unmarking a piece will add/remove that piece from that group.

+- `SHIFT`-digit or `SHIFT`-letter to activate Selection Group.
+- `SHIFT`-`SPACE` to deactivate any group and unmark all pieces.
+- `CTRL`-`SHIFT`-digit or `CTRL`-`SHIFT`-letter to save the actually marked pieces to a Selection Group.

+#### Background

+Selecting the `Background` menu option, a background image can be loaded.
+A color can be chosen, by entering `color` as file name.